-- 3.1 The process to obtaining a Class A UAPL is as follows: - (1) Attend training (optional)
+3.1 The process to obtaining a Class A UAPL is as follows:

+(1) Attend training (optional)

 The applicant is encouraged to attend a training course conducted by any CAAS-approved UATOs before attempting the theory test and practical assessment.
-The list of UATOs is published on CAAS website here.
+The list of UATOs is published at https://go.gov.sg/list-of-uatos.